Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 When Alluxio scans a UFS directory and loads metadata for its sub-paths, it creates a copy of the metadata so that future operations do not need to load from the UFS.
-By default, the cached copy lives forever but its lifetime can be configured using the `alluxio.user.file.metadata.sync.interval` property.
+The cached copy of the metadata is refreshed according to the `alluxio.user.file.metadata.sync.interval` client configuration property.
 This property applies to client side operations.
-For example, if a client executes an operation with the interval set to one minute, all relevant metadata must be synced within the past minute.
+For example, if a client executes an operation with the interval set to one minute, the relevant metadata will be refreshed from the UFS if the last refresh was over a minute ago.
 A value of `0` indicates that the metadata will always be synced for every operation, whereas the default value of `-1` indicates the metadata is never synced again after the initial load.